dendroenydris/entity-resolution-pipeline/README.md

 The initial phase involves acquiring the datasets and transforming them from TXT to CSV format.
 Subsequently, we proceed to create a local entity resolution pipeline designed to merge related entities.

-In the final stage, we were hands-on PySpark framework to reimplement our local pipline on top of a data-parallel computation framework.
+In the final stage, we were hands-on PySpark framework to reimplement our local pipeline on top of a data-parallel computation framework.
 We also evaluate the scalability of the module through comprehensive testing.

 ## Quick Overview and User Instruction